Clan Rising

 What does the surname Owen mean?

-From the Welsh Owain — a name borne by a long line of native princes including Owain Gwynedd (d.1170), Owain ap Gruffudd (Owain the Red Hand, d.1378), Owain Glyndŵr (d.c.1415) and Owain ap Maredudd ap Tudur (Owen Tudor, d.1461).
+From the Welsh Owain, a name borne by a long line of native princes including Owain Gwynedd (d.1170), Owain ap Gruffudd (Owain the Red Hand, d.1378), Owain Glyndŵr (d.c.1415) and Owain ap Maredudd ap Tudur (Owen Tudor, d.1461).
 The surname is the patronymic 'ap Owain' stripped of the prefix; the variant Owens carried the genitive 's' typical of the Tudor administrative compression.
+Owen is the surname descended from the most consequential personal name in medieval Welsh history.

 Where does the Owen family come from?